 Michael Graf brings the world of ICT, finance and investment, and philanthropy together.
 His career includes 24 years of senior executive experience with IBM and he is an advisor and board director for a number of start-up enterprises and not-for-profits.
 Michael is on the Board of the Technion Society of Australia, the Sir Moses Montefiore Jewish Home, Point Duty Local Government Solutions and mPort.

 Sue has more than 25 years of experience in the community sector with roles in education, media, communications, fundraising and organisational development.
 She led the National Breast Cancer Foundation for 10 years and raised more than $100 million for breast cancer research.
 She then created the George Foundation for Global Health.
-Sue is the CEO of Suicide Prevention Australia.
+Sue is the Research Fund Director at Suicide Prevention Australia.
 During her time at SPA she advocated for, and secured, Australia’s first dedicated fund for suicide prevention research.
 She is the former Chair of Macquarie Community College, a graduate of the AICD and a member of both the Advisory Council for the Centre for Social Impact and Chief Executive Women.

 Andrew has over 25 years of experience in corporate advisory and tax including international tax, M&A and corporate tax, cross-border investment and corporate structures, financial markets, infrastructure and project financing, real estate, funds management and financial products.
 Andrew founded Minerva Capital Partners in 2015 to provide corporate advisory, structuring and risk management solutions to clients.